open-learning-exchange/open-learning-exchange.github.io/pages/internorientation.md

 Every time you merge a pull request, message the author on [Gitter in the chat room](https://gitter.im/open-learning-exchange/chat), make sure you include a link to the pull request and commit id.

 ### Using Waffle.io
 [Waffle.io](https://waffle.io/ole-vi/BeLL-Apps) is what OLE uses to manage the BeLL app project.
-It's another way to see what needs to be done, what needs to be reviewed, what you need to work on, and what others are working on.
-You should be added when you become an intern, but if not message someone and they will add you to the Waffle.io page.
+It's another way to view the projects that you and your team need to work on and review.
+You will be automatically added to the Waffle.io page once you become an intern.
+If not, then message someone on the Gitter chat and they will add you.

 Choose issues to work on out of the `Ready` column and assign them to yourself.
 Move them to the `In Progress` column when you start working on them.
 Make sure you link the pull requests to their issues by mentioning them in the pull request title.
 E.g. "(fixes #54)".
 ### Standup Post format